"Nothing Special"

-By Charlotte Joko Beck
+'Nothing Special' By Charlotte Joko Beck

 As Charlotte Joko Beck explains, "We're far away from 'just living', as a natural man or woman would live.
-We're thinking about living all the time".
-The Zen practice of direct experience brings us back to living.
+We're thinking about living all the time."

-"Nothing special" is a very charming book, which facilitates our allowing what is.
+'Nothing special' helps you to allow the present as it is.
 Through answering her students' questions, Charlotte Joko Beck gently shows us what Zen actually is.

 The here and now

-Charlotte Joko Beck states in "Nothing special" that "Though there are certain formal activities that assist us in waking up (which we can call Zen practice if we want), real 'Zen practice' is just being here right now and not adding anything to this".
+Charlotte Joko Beck states in 'Nothing special' that "Though there are certain formal activities that assist us in waking up (which we can call Zen practice if we want), real 'Zen practice' is just being here right now and not adding anything to this".

 The thing is, most of us want happiness in our lives, and when the Now brings us an unpleasant experience, we resist it: